nandi-exe/unit2_2024/README.md

 7. Real Python.
 “Python vs C++: Selecting the Right Tool for the Job.”
 Real Python, Real Python, 19 June 2021, https://realpython.com/python-vs-cpp/#memory-management. ↩ ↩2
 8. Tino.
 “Tino/PyFirmata: Python Interface for the Firmata (Http://Firmata.org/) Protocol.
 It Is Compliant with Firmata 2.1.
 Any Help with Updating to 2.2 Is Welcome. the Capability QueryIs Implemented, but the Pin State Query Feature Not Yet.”
 GitHub, https://github.com/tino/pyFirmata. ↩
 9. Python Geeks.
 “Advantages of Python: Disadvantages of Python.”
 Python Geeks, 26 June 2021, https://pythongeeks.org/advantages-disadvantages-of-python/. ↩
+10. Espresso Outlet.
+(2024, September 27).
+Effects of Storage Conditions on Green Coffee Bean Quality: Investigating the Impact of Temperature, Humidity, and Storage Duration on Physical and Chemical Stability.
+Espresso Outlet LLC. https://espressooutlet.com/blogs/news/effects-of-storage-conditions-on-green-coffee-bean-quality-investigating-the-impact-of-temperature-humidity-and-storage-duration-on-physical-and-chemical-stability#:~:text=Degradation%20of%20Volatile%20Compounds%3A%20High,a%20less%20aromatic%20and%20less